lyanh238/VNASelf/docs/API.md

-# ViCare API Documentation
+# VNASelf API Documentation

 ## Overview

-ViCare provides a multi-agent system for calendar management with both programmatic and web interfaces.
+VNASelf provides a multi-agent system for calendar management with both programmatic and web interfaces.
 This document covers the API structure, agent interactions, and integration methods.

 ## Core Components